Does Your Reasoning Model Implicitly Know When to Stop Thinking?: Self-Aware Guided Efficient Reasoning

 \subsection{Methodology}

-While Section~\ref{sec:scale_ee} demonstrates that TSearch w/ $\Phi$ effectively unleashes the efficient reasoning potential of LRMs as the exploration space expands, the method remains inherently \emph{greedy}.
-Our goal, however, is to translate this insight into \emph{random sampling}–based inference paradigms.
+While Section~\ref{sec:scale_ee} demonstrates that TSearch w/ $\Phi$ effectively unleashes the efficient reasoning potential of LRMs as the exploration space expands, the method remains inherently \textbf{greedy}.
+Our goal, however, is to translate this insight into \textbf{random sampling}–based inference paradigms.
 Fortunately, from prior analysis in Section \ref{sec:think_rank}, when $\Phi$ is present, \think consistently achieves the top rank upon appearance.
 This observation implies that TSearch w/ $\Phi$ is effectively equivalent to directly identifying reasoning steps that terminate with \think, rendering token-level reasoning chain expansion unnecessary.
-Based on this observation and built upon TSearch w/ $\Phi$, we introduce \textbf{S}elf-\textbf{A}ware \textbf{G}uided \textbf{E}fficient Reasoning (\textbf{SAGE}), a simple yet effective sampling paradigm that performs \textit{step-wise} reasoning chain expansion.
+Based on this observation and built upon TSearch w/ $\Phi$, we introduce \textbf{S}elf-\textbf{A}ware \textbf{G}uided \textbf{E}fficient Reasoning (\textbf{SAGE}), a simple yet effective sampling paradigm that performs \textit{step-wise} reasoning chain expansion, with a more detailed motivation of this token-to-step transition in Appendix~\ref{app:token_to_step}.
 SAGE differs from TSearch w/ $\Phi$ in only the following two respects:

 \textbf{Step-Wise Reasoning Chain Exploration.} At step $i$, each candidate sequence is extended by one full reasoning step $\textbf{r}$ until the maximum reasoning step limit \(T_{\max}\) is reached: